 If you’re at the coffee chain, however, you will need to specify “espresso macchiato” in order to get a classic macchiato.

+At Starbucks, you will need to specify “espresso macchiato” in order to get a classic macchiato.
 You will also see these terms and can use them to order your favorites:

 Latte macchiato: Also known as long macchiato, this drink is primarily made of steamed milk.
 A latte macchiato is milk marked with espresso.

 The most popular variation is the caramel macchiato.

 Doppio macchiato: Doppio macchiato from Starbucks is prepared with two espresso shots and a dollop of milk.
 It’s 1.6 fl oz and has 150mg of caffeine.